xxyjoel/xxyjoel.github.io/_posts/2019-09-16-Impact-group.md

 * **Global ETF asset value:** $4.569 Trillion [source]

-## Model development takeaways & factoids:
+## model development takeaways & factoids:
 * **Getting good data is hard –** prices vary by institution and the existence of dark pools means even order book data cannot be relied upon

 * **Measuring your model (or portfolio manager’s) performance is _really_ hard –** if I were to tell you to pick manager, manager A who returned 12% over the last year, manager B who returned 35%, who would you pick?
 What If I told you A returned ~0.75% a month whereas B was in the red 15%  for eleven months out of the year and made it all back in the twelfth?
 Has your opinion changed?